‘Super Mario Bros. 35’ makes the classic platformer a battle royale

 Mario is joining the battle royale genre when Super Mario.
 Bros 35 launches on the Nintendo Switch later this year.

-The online battle game will be launching on October 1 as a digital-only title on the Nintendo eShop, available for a limited time until March 31, 2021, exclusively to Nintendo Switch Online members.
+The online battle game will be releasing on October 1 as a digital-only title on the Nintendo eShop – available for a limited time until March 31, 2021, exclusively to Nintendo Switch Online members.
 Nintendo has made no comment on why the game is only available for a limited time.

 Using the visual art style of classic Super Mario Bros. games, the game pits 35 players online against each other until one player is the last Mario standing.
-Each player can stomp on enemies to send them to other players courses in an attempt to stop them, or vice versa.
+Each player can stomp on enemies to send them to other players courses in an attempt to stop them.
 An item roulette can also be purchased with coins to gift classic Mario power-ups such as the star ability to power through the level for a brief amount of time.

 The right-analogue stick offers the option to choose from one of four different strategies – lowest time, most coins, attackers, and random.
 These can be used in an attempt to gain an edge in the battle and emerge victorious.